-- If your business occupies a property in the retail, hospitality or tourism sectors you will be eligible for a 100 per cent discount on your rates bill for 1 year from 1 April 2020.
-This will be regardless of the rateable value of the property.
+- If your business occupies a property in the retail, hospitality, tourism or aviation sectors you will be eligible for a 100 per cent discount on your rates bill for 1 year from 1 April 2020.
+This will cover a range of businesses, including restaurants, bars, pubs, cafes, shops, cinemas, bingo halls and letting agents.
+This discount will also cover airports and aviation businesses that are based as airports.
+Relief will be granted regardless of the rateable value of the property.
 The property must be occupied in order to be eligible.

 - You may be eligible for a grant of up to £10,000 if your business is eligible for the Small Business Bonus Scheme or Rural Rate Relief.

 - Your business will be eligible for a 1.6 per cent relief regardless of rateable value.
 This measure effectively freezes the poundage rate for the coming year.
 This will not need to be applied for – it will automatically be applied to your bill.

 - You will be eligible for these reliefs even if you are already in receipt of another form of relief.

 - You should now be able to apply for reliefs and grants via your local authority.
 The Scottish Government have said they are working urgently with Scotland’s 32 local authorities to ensure these reliefs are administered in the most effective way.
 Information on how to apply is available at: https://www.mygov.scot/non-domestic-rates-coronavirus/.

 If you own a small or medium-sized business that is facing cash flow issues, please read the following information:

 - The new Coronavirus Business Interruption Loan Scheme (CBILS), delivered by the British Business Bank, is operational and is ready to support businesses.